Thoq-jar/pop/README.md

 # Pop

 A simple Erlang-like language that compiles to Erlang.
-This is a joke language that I made for fun.
 Its also a scripting language that compiles to Erlang on the fly.
+This is a joke language that I made for fun- you probably shouldn't use it.

 ## Usage